whatsupmailbox/whatsupmailbox.github.io/_posts/2017-05-03-Trendy-Butler-Mens-Clothing-Subscription-May-2017-Review-Coupon.md

 My husband LOVES this brand and has been getting it quite frequently in his packages - no complaints and always thankful!
 He wears a lot of hoodies cause it does get chilly here at night in Cali so this was happily received.
 Plus he'll be travelling to Chicago this weekend and it's stil a bit cold there, so he'll be bringing this along for sure!

-The color is subtle yet contrast with its two-tone green and khaki colors, and the gold zipper adds a little edge to it.
+The color is subtle yet contrast with its two-tone colors, and the gold zipper adds a little edge to it.
 I kind of wish they made this exact style for women cause I'm loving it!

 <br>

 [![Trendy Butler - Cohesive & Co.
 Malo Zip Front Hoodie Army Sweater](http://whatsupmailbox.com/images/TrendyButlerMay2017CohesiveCoMaloZipFrontHoodieArmySweater02.jpg)](http://trendybutlers.com/l/B9A76CA0/){:target="_blank"}

-The two pockets has a black lining on the opening for style, as well as a black band on the bottom of the sweater.
+The two kangaroo pockets has a black lining on the opening, as well as a black band on the bottom of the sweater.

 <br>